How to ease worry when waiting for medical test results

 Speak with friends and family

-If you are anxious, bottling up your feelings can make you feel much worse.
-Speaking with trusted friends and family members can help you get things off your chest.
+If you are anxious, keeping feelings to yourself can make you feel much worse.
+Talking to trusted friends and family members can help you get things off your chest.

 Stick to your routine and keep busy

-And making sure you stick to your usual day-to-day routine can help too, as can keeping busy.
-You're more likely to dwell on the results of your medical test if you are sitting at home alone, so organise fun, relaxing activities with friends - like going for walks, dinner or the cinema.
+Making sure you stick to your usual day-to-day routine can help too - as can keeping busy.
+You're more likely to dwell on the results of your medical test if you are sitting at home alone.
+Organise fun, relaxing activities with friends - like going out for walks, dinner or to the cinema.

 Exercise and eat well

-When you’re feeling anxious or worried, it's easy to slip into a routine of eating junk food and to sit on the sofa, instead of getting exercise.
+When you’re feeling stressed, anxious or worried, it's easy to slip into a routine of eating junk food and sitting on the sofa, instead of getting exercise.

-Although it can be hard to feel motivated, research has shown exercise is a great way to help alleviate worry and stress.
-Last year, a study from the USA, published in The Lancet Psychiatry Journal, found regular physical activity lasting 45 minutes three to five times a week can reduce poor mental health.
+Although it can be hard to feel motivated, research has shown exercise is a great way to reduce stress and anxiety.
+One study found that regular physical activity lasting 45 minutes, three to five times a week can improve our mental health1.

 Team sports, cycling and aerobics had the greatest positive impact, so you could try joining a gym class or local exercise group where you can socialise too.

-"You can also help relieve anxiety by taking care of yourself," Bell adds.
-"This could include eating well, being active, if you can, or doing things you enjoy to take your mind off things."
+"You can also help relieve anxiety by taking care of yourself," Bell advises.
+"This could include eating well, being active - if you can - or doing things you enjoy to take your mind off things."

 Mindfulness

-Paying more attention to the present moment - to the way you feel, your thoughts and to the world around you - can improve your mental well-being and help alleviate worries.
-When we're more aware of what's going on around us and inside us, it also helps us notice signs of stress and anxiety and helps us deal with them better.
+Paying more attention to the present moment - to the way you feel, your thoughts and to the world around you - can improve your mental wellbeing and help relieve worries.
+When we're more aware of what's going on around us and inside us, it also helps us notice signs of stress and anxiety in order to deal with them better.

 "Practising breathing exercises when your anxiety levels rise can also help to calm you, as can complementary therapies such as yoga and meditation," Bell says.

-Many of us tend to breathe faster when we’re anxious, which can make us feel sick and dizzy - which in turn can make us feel more anxious.
-Slowing down your breathing can help ease unpleasant symptoms and keep you calm.
-Find a comfortable place to sit and try breathing in through your nose and out through your mouth.
+Many of us tend to breathe faster when we’re anxious, which can make us feel sick and dizzy.
+This can make us more anxious.
+Slowing down your breathing can ease unpleasant symptoms and keep you calm.
+Find a comfortable place to sit and try deep breathing in through your nose and out through your mouth.
 You can try counting slowly from one to five too.

-You could also try relaxation exercises too, such as tensing your muscles one by one.
+You could also try relaxation exercises, such as tensing your muscles one by one.

 *Names have been changed to protect identities.